prototypefund/reproducible-website/_docs/locales.md

 Several common time formatting functions will have output depending on the current locale.
-On POSIX system the formatting will depend on the `LC_CTIME` environment variable, which can be overriden by `LC_ALL`.
+On POSIX system the formatting will depend on the `LC_CTIME` environment variable, which can be overridden by `LC_ALL`.

 For build systems, it's thus best to use `LC_ALL` directly: